-The last two decades have seen significant advances in technology and new methodologies which have made proteomics an extremely powerful tool for protein scientists, biologists and clinical researchers.
+Over the last two decades, significant advances seen in technology and new methodologies have made proteomics an extremely powerful tool for protein scientists, biologists and clinical researchers.

-The direct analysis of proteins from a tissue or biofluid raises a variety of analytical challenges.
-Protein expression varies depending on the genetic background of an individual, but also on time, localization, and as a physiological response to external stimuli (stress, disease, aging, effort etc.).
-Moreover, because of the combined effects of alternative splicing, point mutation, post-translational modifications and endogenous proteolysis a given protein (gene expression product) can be expressed as many different proteoforms, each having a dedicated biological activity.
+Direct protein analysis from tissue or biofluids raises a variety of analytical challenges.
+Protein expression varies depending on the genetic background of an individual, but also on time, localization, and as a physiological response to external stimuli (stress, disease, aging, effort …).
+Moreover, because of the combined effects of alternative splicing, point mutation, post-translational modifications and endogenous proteolysis, a given protein (gene expression product) can be expressed as many different proteoforms, each having a dedicated biological activity.

 Fully addressing that complexity can only be achieved using orthogonal approaches.
 Bruker offers a dedicated panel of solutions to deal with these challenges.

 The timsTOF Pro powered by PASEF enables for the first time fast, ultra-sensitive shotgun proteomics and relative protein quantitation at high throughput over large cohort and low abundance sample studies, at an unprecedented level of robustness.

 The timsTOF Pro and timsTOF fleX are equipped with a Trapped Ion Mobility Spectrometry (TIMS) module that allows for the accurate determination of Collisional Cross Section (CCS) values for all detected ions.
 This intrinsic property significantly increases selectivity, whatever the acquisition strategy: 4D Match Between Runs enhances the quantification performance in Data Dependent Acquisition (DDA) PASEF approaches, while dia-PASEF sets new selectivity and sensitivity standards for Data Independent Acquisition (DIA).